KRFOSS/kali-docs/arm/samsung-chromebook/index.md

 The ChromiumOS code name for the Samsung Chromebook is daisy_snow.
 We use exynos for the script name as there are a number of Chromebooks with the Samsung Exynos processor in them that use the same kernel.
 {{% /notice %}}

 The Samsung ARM Chromebook is an ultraportable laptop.
 It was quite a challenge, but we have a Kali image that runs great on the Chromebook.
 Boasting an Exynos 5250 1.7GHz dual core processor and 2GB of RAM, the Chromebook is a fast ARM laptop.
-Kali Linux fits on an external SD card on this machine which leaves the internal disk untouched.
+Kali Linux fits on an external full-size SD card on this machine which leaves the internal disk untouched.

 By default, the Kali Linux Samsung Chromebook image contains the [**kali-linux-default** metapackage](https://tools.kali.org/kali-metapackages) similar to most other platforms.
 If you wish to install extra tools please refer to our [metapackages page](/docs/general-use/metapackages/).